zubron/jotb-demo/README.md

 and follow the instructions.
 After this, move on to the next branches in turn and continue to follow the instructions for each.

+### S0

+This stage is to confirm that you can run the application code.

+Follow the [`todo-app` README](./todo-app/README.md) to verify that the application is running correctly.
+Then, follow the [`prometheus` README](./prometheus/README.md) to verify that you can run Prometheus using the provided configuration.

+Having problems?
+Please open an issue in this project :)